hhanh00/cryptoblog/content/posts/zkp/apps.md

 ## L2 ZK-Rollups

-They are used for Layer-2 solutions that improve the scalability of smart contract.
+Previously, we talked about smart contracts.
+Ethereum is famously the first cryptocurrency to introduce them.
+They gained a lot of popularity and as a result the number of transactions on the Ethereum blockchain grew significantly.
+Along with it, transaction fees also increased.
+To a point that it is no longer economical to directly call smart contracts on Ethereum.

+A few teams work on reducing the strain on the blockchain (that's layer 1) by transmitting and executing transactions off chain (that's layer 2).
+ZKP are used in some of the Layer-2 solutions in order to allow verification by smart contracts on the Layer 1.
 Ethereum has a few of them: ZkSync, Aztec and Starkware.

 A normal rollup contract is deployed on Ethereum.
 It